Bowen Stassforth: International competition

+1952 Olympic silver medal

-After a fourth place finish behind John Davies, Jerry Holan, and Robert Brawner at the NCAA finals in 1952 in the 200 yard Breaststroke, his Big Ten rival and friend, John Davies tipped off Bowen that his training regimen needed to be improved with several adjustments.
-As a result of these training adjustments, he qualified first overall at the 1952 US Olympic Trials beating both Brawner and Holan and breaking Joe Verdeur's American citizen record with a time of 2:36.0 in the 200 m breaststroke.
+While at U. of Iowa, after a fourth place finish behind John Davies, Jerry Holan, and Robert Brawner at the NCAA finals in 1952 in the 200 yard Breaststroke, his Big Ten rival and friend, John Davies informed Bowen he should making adjustments to his training regiment.
+After heeding Davies's advice, Stassforth qualified first overall at the 1952 US Olympic Trials beating trial competitors Brawner and Holan and breaking Joe Verdeur's American citizen record with a time of 2:36.0 in the 200 m breaststroke.

 At the 1952 Summer Olympics in Helsinki, Finland, he qualified for the finals of the 200 m breaststroke.
 While on the starting blocks of the finals, the cold air caused his muscles to tense up.
 In order to counter act this, he purposely false started using the short time in the water to loosen back up.
 Back up on the blocks, he was careful not to false start again.
-When the race was over, he placed second losing by 0.3 of a second to his Big Ten rival and friend John Davies of the University of Michigan who represented Australia.
-His time of 2:34.7 set a new American record for the 200 m breaststroke (long course).
-Herbert Klein the world record holder in the 200 m breaststroke in both short and long courses was third.
+When the race was over, he placed second for the silver, touched out by only 0.3 of a second to gold medalist and Big Ten rival and friend John Davies of the University of Michigan who represented Australia.
+His time of 2:34.7 set a new American record for the 200 m breaststroke (long course).Herbert Klein the world record holder in the 200 m breaststroke in both short and long courses was third.
 Davies, Stassforth, and Klein were the only three swimmers to better 2:35 in history in the 200 m breaststroke (long course) prior to the bifurcation of the stroke in 1953.

-He finished his career later that month as the National AAU Outdoor Champion and the American record holder in the 220-yard breaststroke (a distance 3 feet 9 inches longer than the Olympic final) with the same time of 2:34.7 as the Olympic final.
+He finished his career as the National AAU Outdoor Champion and the American record holder in the 220-yard breaststroke with the same time of 2:34.7 that he swam in the Olympics.
 After the race, Bowen remarked, "Up till now I never felt that I had done my best.
 Now I'm satisfied.
 That was it."

-Although this was the fastest (pre-1953 bifurcation of the breaststroke) 220 y breaststroke (long course) in history, it stood only as the American record since FINA only recognized the 200 y and 200 m distances for world record purposes.
+American Records

+In 1952, as shown in the table below, at the conclusion of Stassforth's career, he concurrently held 16 national breaststroke records in distances from 200 yards to 500 meters in 20 yard, short course and long course pools.

+Post swimming life

+Stassforth worked in his family's insurance business beginning in the 1950's where he served over fifty years.
+He married his wife Corinne Marjorie Batsche on the afternoon of November 24, 1954 at St. Thomas Aquinus Church in Cincinnati, Ohio.
+Marjorie was a graduate of the University of Cincinnati where she was a member of Theta Phi Alpha.
+The couple would have five children.

+Stassforth died in Rancho Palos, Verdes, California at the age of 62 on November 22, 2019.
+His wife Marjorie had predeceased him in 2016.
+He had lived in Rancho Palos Verdes since 1957, not long after his retirement as a swimming competitor.
+Memorial services were held at Green Hills Memorial Park in Rancho Palos Verdes where he was buried.